MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ## Task assignment

-The homework to practice typeclasses from this tutorial [MI-AFP/hw06](https://github.com/MI-AFP/hw06).
+The homework to practice typeclasses from this tutorial is in repository [MI-AFP/hw07](https://github.com/MI-AFP/hw07).

 ## Further reading